opensearch-project/documentation-website/_ml-commons-plugin/custom-local-models.md

 Cross-encoder models support query reranking.

 To register a cross-encoder model, send a request in the following format.
-The `model_config` object is optinoal.
+The `model_config` object is optional.
 Cross-encoder models' `function_name` is `TEXT_SIMILARITY`.
 For example, the following request registers a `ms-marco-TinyBERT-L-2-v2` model:

 ```json
 POST /_plugins/_ml/models/_register